 Mahmud al-Kashgari created the first known map of the areas populated by Turkic peoples.

-The world map was turned with east on top, centred on the ancient city of Balasagun (Kyrgyzstan), showing the Caspian Sea to the north, and Iraq, Armenia, Yemen and Egypt to the west, China and Japan to the east, Hindustan and Kashmir to the south.
+The world map was turned with east on top, centered on the ancient city of Balasagun (Kyrgyzstan), showing the Caspian Sea to the north, and Iraq, Armenia, Yemen, and Egypt to the west, China and Japan to the east, Hindustan and Kashmir to the south.
 Blue lines symbolize rivers, red lines for mountains.
-The world is presented as surrounded by the ocean.
+The world on his map is presented as surrounded by the ocean.

 1154 CE: Al-Idrisi’s Tabula Rogeriana

 Tabula Rogeriana or ‘The Map of Roger’ is a world map designed by the Arab geographer Muhammad al-Idrisi.
 Arab geographer worked on the explanations and illustrations of the map for 15 years at the court of the Norman King Roger II of Sicily.

 Muhammad al-Idrisi believed that the earth has a spherical shape.
 It estimated the circumference to be 37 thousand kilometres (22.9 thousand mi), an error of less than 10 per cent.

 It remained the most reliable world map for the next three centuries.
 The map was used by many travellers such as Christopher Columbus and Vasco Da Gama for their journeys in America and India.

 The Ebstorf Map is a Medieval European map of the world made by Gervase of Ebstor.